Leiden University Library: Bibliotheca Thysiana

 Bibliotheca Thysiana, Rapenburg 25, Leiden, 2006.

 The Bibliotheca Thysiana was erected in 1655 to house the book collection of the lawyer Joannes Thysius (1622–1653).
 Upon his early death, he left a legacy of 20,000 guilders for the building of a public library ("tot publycque dienst der studie") with a custodian's dwelling.
 Designed by the architect Arent van 's-Gravensande, the building follows the Dutch Classical style and is regarded as one of the jewels of Dutch 17th century architecture.
 It is distinguished by its balanced proportions and the purity of its Ionic order on top of a high basement.

 The Bibliotheca Thysiana is the only surviving 17th century example in the Netherlands of a building that was designed as a library.
-It is quite extraordinary that a complete private 17th century library has been preserved and thus offers a good impression of the book collection of a young, learned bibliophile from the period of late Humanism.
+It is unusual that a complete private 17th century library has been preserved and thus offers a good impression of the book collection of a young, learned bibliophile from the period of late Humanism.
 The collection contains about 2,500 books and thousands of pamphlets in all scientific fields.